Soil Death and the Case for Animal Foods, Why Most Plant-Based Diets Fail in a Depleted Century

 The exception: the yogic vegetarian

-There is a class of people for whom a vegetarian diet is not only defensible but useful, and I have to write about them honestly because they are the half of the picture the omnivore-only camp ignores.
+There is a class of people for whom a vegetarian diet is not only defensible but useful, and they are the half of the picture the omnivore-only camp ignores.

-I am speaking of the disciplined yogic practitioner, someone running a daily practice of pranayama, asana, meditation, and (in the more advanced cases) the kundalini-rousing techniques of the Indian classical tradition.
-The traditional yogic argument, repeated across the Hatha Yoga Pradipika, the Gheranda Samhita, and the lineage texts of the major schools, is that meat and fish carry a that depresses the energetic vibration of the practitioner.
-Whether one accepts the metaphysical model in full or treats it as a useful empirical observation about how meat sits in the gut and the consciousness, the lived experience of the practitioners is consistent: heavy meat the day of a deep meditation tends to flatten the meditation.
+The disciplined yogic practitioner, running a daily practice of pranayama, asana, meditation, and in the more advanced cases the kundalini-rousing techniques of the Indian classical tradition.
+The traditional yogic teaching, repeated across the Hatha Yoga Pradipika, the Gheranda Samhita, and the lineage texts of the major schools, is correct: meat and fish carry a that depresses the energetic vibration of the practitioner.
+The metaphysical model and the gut-level observation are the same fact seen from two sides: heavy meat on the day of a deep meditation flattens the meditation.

-If you are running this kind of practice seriously, vegetarianism becomes coherent.
+Run this kind of practice seriously and vegetarianism becomes coherent.
 The energetic gain from a cleaner substrate outweighs the metabolic cost of dropping the animal foods.
-But, and this is the part most yogic vegetarians get wrong, the metabolic cost is real and it must be paid in supplementation discipline, or the body breaks down underneath the practice and the practice itself collapses.
-I have watched this happen repeatedly.
+But, and here is the part most yogic vegetarians get wrong, the metabolic cost is real and it must be paid in supplementation discipline, or the body breaks down underneath the practice and the practice collapses with it.
+The sequence is predictable.
 The practitioner drops the meat, the practice lifts for six to twelve months, the deficiencies accumulate silently, and somewhere in year two the energy collapses, the immune system fails, the joints ache, the periods stop, the meditation goes flat, and the practitioner blames the practice rather than the substrate.

-The conditions under which a yogic vegetarian diet is sustainable, in this day and age, with the soil in the condition it is:
+The conditions under which a yogic vegetarian diet is sustainable, with the soil in the condition it is in:

 - Daily B12.
 Methylcobalamin or hydroxocobalamin sublingual, 1,000 to 5,000 mcg/day.
 Non-negotiable.
 Test serum B12 plus methylmalonic acid (MMA) twice a year; serum B12 alone misses functional deficiency.

 - Daily EPA/DHA from algal oil.
-1 to 2 g/day, the third-party-tested algal sources (Nordic Naturals Algae Omega, Testa) are the only vegan option that delivers pre-formed long-chain omega-3 at meaningful dose.
+1 to 2 g/day.
+Third-party-tested algal sources (Nordic Naturals Algae Omega, Testa) are the only vegan option that delivers pre-formed long-chain omega-3 at meaningful dose.

 - Daily creatine.
 3 to 5 g of creatine monohydrate.
 The single most-studied supplement in human history; the only one a vegetarian brain measurably benefits from on MRS imaging.